wind ensemble (2019)

 Just Say Yes was originally commissioned by the Seattle Symphony as part of its Sonic Evolution project that celebrates the past and future of Seattle’s music scene.
 The work was created in collaboration with longtime Yes drummer Alan White, who played the drumset in the premiere performance.
 This version for wind ensemble was created for a consortium of wind ensemble organizations across the US.

 It is quite amazing that the band Yes has been going strong for over 40 years and that the group has produced one of the largest discographies of any band in popular music history, with music that speaks to multiple generations of listeners.
 Such a long history and diverse body of work make creating a piece that reflects the power and popularity of the music of Yes an engaging and challenging experience!
 Alan White’s influence was invaluable to the creative process.
-During this collaboration, we discussed at length how to best “Yessify” this piece.
-Through experimentation, a lot of listening and studying, and a few play-by-play tours through songs of different eras, a number of core musical elements that travel through Yes’ music surfaced in my ear.
-Ultimately the goal has been to lightly clothe my musical language with stylistic elements of the group in such a way that both ring through loud and clear.
+We discussed how to best “Yessify” this piece during this collaboration.
+Through experimentation, a lot of listening and studying, and a few play-by-play tours through songs of different eras, several core musical elements that travel through Yes’ music surfaced in my ear.
+Ultimately the goal has been to lightly clothe my musical language with stylistic elements of the group so that both ring loud and clear.